In-game settings menu

 - Let's you choose graphics presets or customize everything just the way you want it with what I feel is the most intuitive approach I've seen in any game.
 The game environment is visible at all times and every setting updates immediately giving you instant feedback on what it does.

 - Every setting clearly shows what it's currently set to and what its min and max values are.
 No guesswork involved like in a lot of games where "Ultra" is the highest for some settings, but others just go to "High".
-Or games which only show the current setting with a previous/next arrow forcing you to click the next arrow for every single setting just to be sure they are maxed out, or even worse, doing so makes them loop back around to the lowest setting, arrgh.
+Or games which only show the current setting with a previous/next arrow forcing you to click the next arrow for every single setting just to be sure they are maxed out, or even worse, doing so makes them loop back around to the lowest setting.

 - The code is broken up into separate classes per graphics setting which lets you easily add new graphics settings and set their defaults per preset.
-I still have some more work to do here with a namespace perhaps and some other stuff, but it's a good starting point.

 - A field of view slider which clearly states that it's vertical field of view, but also shows the current horizontal field of view for your screen setup.
 Total Biscuit would be proud.
-It even goes from zero to infinity, pretty much.

 - Audio sliders for everything you want which are mapped logarithmically to the audio mixer giving you a natural volume curve from min to max.